 COOP 477: International Work Experience (4 credits)

-Students may also participate in a for-credit international internship experience in a non-profit, community, or government organization or a business in Trinidad and Tobago.
+Instead of COOP 350, students may participate in a for-credit international internship experience in a non-profit, community, or government organization or a business in Trinidad and Tobago.
 Placement opportunities in local organizations involved in ecotourism, community organizing, public health, women and gender issues, education, the environment and the arts.
 Requires a separate application, is supervised by on-site program staff, and requires two-hour a week participation in the Internship Seminar.
 Students who opt for the internship option will take 1 course at UWI to allow enough time in the schedule for the internship.

 PLU Course Equivalency